 - We should give our event a name so that we will be able to identify it among other logged events.
 We will call this event "Biography document"

 - Now, we will add a parameter to the event.
 While you can add any number of parameters to a logged event, we will add only one here in the tutorial.
-We'll name this parameter "Document page"
+We'll name this parameter "Doc Page"

-- We will now bind the value of the parameter to the document's page number.
-Thanks to binding - that is, thanks to our ability to get the value from the document and store it in this parameter - we can track which page of the document our users are browsing.
+- Next, we willbind the value of the "Doc Page" parameter to the document's current page number.
+Thanks to binding - that is, thanks to our ability to get the value from the document and store it in this parameter - we can track which page of the document our users are reading.